agrc/open-sgid/readme.md

 # open sgid

-This repository is the wiki and issue tracking location for all things [opensgid.agrc.utah.gov](opensgid.agrc.utah.gov).
+This repository is the wiki and issue tracking location for all things `opensgid.agrc.utah.gov`.
 This is the postGIS Cloud SQL mirror of the AGRC SGID.

-If you are having trouble with the database, with the software you have chosen to use, please search the [issues](issues) to see if this has been identified and solved with a work around.
+If you are having trouble with the database, with the software you have chosen to use, please search the [issues](/open-sgid/issues) to see if this has been identified and solved with a work around.

 # cloudb CLI